 The Primate Cathedral of Saint Mary of Toledo

 I still remember visiting Toledo 10 years ago for the first time!
-Back then, I felt like the city itself was one of the most Beautiful places in Spain, while The Primate Cathedral of Saint Mary of Toledo had one of the majestic interiors I´ve ever visited in my life.
+Back then, I felt like the city itself was one of the most beautiful places in Spain, while The Primate Cathedral of Saint Mary of Toledo had one of the majestic interiors I´ve ever seen in my entire life.
 All its grandiose decorations and artworks (including some of the iconic pieces of El Greco and Caravaggio) surrounded by a unique atmosphere, turn the Toledo´s Cathedral into an outstanding gem.
 Toledo is still one of my Spanish all-time favorites.

 The Cathedral of Santiago de Compostela